aphiria/docs/collections.md

 <h2 id="hash-tables">Hash Tables</h2>

 Hash tables are most similar to PHP's built-in associative array functionality - they map keys to values.
 Unlike PHP associative arrays (which only supports scalars as keys), Aphiria's `HashTables` support scalars, objects, arrays, and resources as keys.
-You can instantiate one with or without an array of key-value pairs:
+You can instantiate one with an associative array or a list of key-value pairs:

 ```php
 use Aphiria\Collections\HashTable;